Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Experiments

 \section{Experiments}

-In this section, we present two case studies, including image classification and LLM monitoring, with one additional telecommunication task being presented in the appendix.
+In this section, we present two case studies, including image classification and LLM monitoring, and defer additional results including for a telecommunications task, to the appendix.

 \paragraph{Baselines} We compare PPRM to several baseline monitors: \begin{itemize} \itemsep{0pt} \parskip{0pt} \parsep{0pt} \item \textbf{Ideal PPRM}: This is an idealized case where PPRM has full access to the true labels of both labeled dataset $\mathcal{D}_t$ and unlabeled dataset $\tilde{\mathcal{D}}_t$.
 This produces the performance upper bound corresponding to full label access. \item \textbf{SRM} \cite{Tracking2022Arxiv}: As discussed in Section \ref{sup_risk}, SRM uses only the labeled data $\mathcal{D}_t$. \item \textbf{Unsupervised risk monitoring (URM)} \cite{schirdaptation}: This scheme uses only unlabeled data and is reviewed in Appendix \ref{appendix_unsupervised_bounds}. \end{itemize} We focus on binary $0$--$1$ loss and squared loss.
-If not specified otherwise, we set $\delta = \delta_{ \textrm{S}} + \delta_{ \textrm{T}} = 0.25$, allocating most of the budget to controlling the test risk, i.e., $\delta_{ \textrm{T}}= 0.2$ and $\delta_{ \textrm{S}} = 0.05$.
-We set $\eta_0=1$ in (\ref{eq:Rpp}), and the window length $L$ to obtain $\eta_t$ (\ref{eta_estimate}) is set to $60$.
+Unless otherwise specified, we set $\delta = \delta_{ \textrm{S}} + \delta_{ \textrm{T}} = 0.25$, allocating most of the budget to controlling the test risk, i.e., $\delta_{ \textrm{T}}= 0.2$ and $\delta_{ \textrm{S}} = 0.05$.
+We set $\eta_0=1$ in (\ref{eq:Rpp}), and the window length $L$ to obtain $\eta_t$ in (\ref{eta_estimate}) is set to $60$, numerical validations of these choices can be found in Appendix \ref{effect_window}.
 The numbers of labeled data samples and unlabeled data samples at each time step are set to $1$ and $15$.
 To compute all the lower bounds of the running risk, we adopt the CM-EB method reviewed in Lemma \ref{cm_eb_lemma}.
-In all figures, the error bar represents the full range across all runs.
+For all figures, we show confidence intervals constructed spanning one standard deviation of the empirical distribution across all runs on both sides of the mean.